 Hevria is a personal essay and multimedia site.
 According to the site, “Hevria” is a combination of the words “Hevreh” and “Bria,” meaning “a group of friends” and “creation.”
 Its mission is to spread the idea of positive creation in a spiritual context.

 Hevria asks its writers to create essays from the “inside-out,” meaning from deep within the soul: writing that is raw and real.
-One post-aliyah essayist honestly confronts her reluctance to return to Israel after a visit to her U.S. hometown recalls the comforts of family and place.
-Another essayist pleads for prayer and Shabbat observance as an answer to Israel’s turmoil, fully aware of skeptics she’ll encounter.
+One post-aliyah essayist honestly confronts her reluctance to return to Israel after a visit to her U.S. hometown and recalls the comforts of family and place.
+Another essayist pleads for prayer and Shabbat observance as an answer to Israel’s turmoil, fully aware of the skeptics she’ll encounter.

 The Times of Israel

 Always close in my heart and mind, Israel feels even nearer thanks to the Internet.
 The old standard for Israel news and features, the Jerusalem Post, remains an excellent resource with its accessible, well-organized website.
 A more recent entry, The Times of Israel is another excellent site.
 In addition to its breaking news features, this website is particularly notable for its extensive and engaging blog content.